Here, I'm going to tell you how I developed my very first machine learning model in Dataiku DSS and managed to make some great predictions.

 I will now add a couple of features such as the quantiles of the Fourier transform, and a general energy and standard deviation computation on a sliding window for each channel.
 I will also try to change the 'l2' penalty to 'l1' on my model to see the improvement I get.

 How the Plugin looks into Dataiku DSS

-If you would like to know more on the implementation of plugins into DSS you should go look at one of the many articles in the learn section of Dataiku's website, and DSS's documentation for writing reference.
-You can also check all of the already available plugins here.
+If you would like to know more on the implementation of plugins into DSS, you should go look at one of the many articles in the learn section of Dataiku's website, and DSS's documentation for writing reference.
+You can also check out all of the already available plugins here.

 If you have any questions, would like to discuss plugins, or contribute, feel free to send me an email.